 To unlock these savings and other advantages, you need the right technology solution: OpenText™ Magellan™, the powerful, flexible AI-powered analytics platform.

-Asset performance optimization from OpenText leverages the Magellan platform to deliver predictive insights derived on a holistic knowledge base, with the ability to improve those insights over time as assets are used, maintained or taken out of service.
+Asset performance optimization (APO) from OpenText leverages the Magellan platform to deliver predictive insights derived on a holistic knowledge base, with the ability to improve those insights over time as assets are used, maintained or taken out of service.
 It powers IoT with AI capabilities to acquire, merge, manage and analyze Big Data and Big Content, including data from sensors, EIM systems and external sources.
 It comes with a range of APIs that easily integrate with sensor inputs and any back-office manufacturing or ERP software a customer may use.
 And end users can customize its built-in visual interface to provide exactly the measurements and insights they’re looking for.

 How it works